-Amy Winstead – Agri AFC, Bruce Erickson – Purdue University, Don Bierman – Crop IMS, John Fulton – The Ohio State, Mike Gomes – Topcon, Scott Schearer – The Ohio State
+Amy Winstead – Agri AFC, Bruce Erickson – Purdue University, Don Bierman – Crop IMS, Joe Luck – University of Nebraska, John Fulton – The Ohio State, Mike Gomes – Topcon, Scott Schearer – The Ohio State

 (SPRINGFIELD, Ohio) – Alabama-based Agri-AFC, LLC, added its name today to the list of founding members of the Agricultural Data Coalition (ADC), becoming the 14th organization to join the group since its formation this spring.

 ADC’s mission is to build a secure repository where farmers can manage the volumes of production information generated by their farms.
 ADC expects Agri-AFC – a farm input retailer with locations in Alabama, Georgia, southern Mississippi and the Florida Panhandle – to provide valuable insights to help improve its technology and increase availability and adoption in key areas.